maurisa819/recruitme/README.md

     - From the Company homepage, go to the Inactive Jobs list
     - If no job is there create a new job with a new name
     - Click the "Reopen" button on the job you want to activate

+- Close Job
+    - From the Company homepage, go to the Open Jobs list
+    - Click the "Close" button on the job you want to close

 - Search Job (with pagination)
     - From the Applicant homepage, click Apply to Jobs in the top ribbon
     - Type a keyword, company name, or job title into the search bar